 You’re reducing your environmental footprint.
 Tankless hot water heaters are manufactured according to all the latest environmental research, so they’re generally very energy-efficient and carbon-friendly.
 You might still be using energy, but by installing one of these units you’ll be maximizing the value of the energy you consume.
 This reduces your overall carbon footprint, so if environmental issues are important to you then tankless is the way to go for a greener home.

 1. They are expensive to install.
 A tankless hot water heater is complex to install and can’t simply be slotted into the space left by your traditional unit.
-Often, your plumbing contractor will need to install a different method of venting, such as a double-walled pipe that extends through a side wall.
+Often, your plumbing contractor will need to install a different method of venting, such as a double-walled pipe that extends through a sidewall.
 It’s also likely you might need to have a larger gas line and a new 120-volt electrical receptacle installed.
 Your water pipes may also need to be reconfigured to enable them to transport larger quantities of water simultaneously.
 All this adds up to substantially higher installation costs than a regular hot water heater.

-2. Output is limited.
-While it’s easy for that large tank of traditionally-heated water to supply multiple delivery points in your home at the same time, when you’re heating water as you go for four or more different areas you might find the supply is limited.
+2. The output is limited.
+While it’s easy for that large tank of traditionally-heated water to supply multiple delivery points in your home at the same time when you’re heating water as you go for four or more different areas you might find the supply is limited.
 This makes the tankless hot water heater great for smaller homes with fewer members, but not so attractive for larger households.
 Given that a smaller household already uses less energy, this tends to negate some of the main benefits.

 3. You *might* use MORE energy.
-This is an unproven hypotheses, but once again it depends on the size of your household and the quantities of hot water you use.
+This is an unproven hypothesis, but once again it depends on the size of your household and the quantities of hot water you use.
 If your family regularly uses up the entire tank of hot water at once—say, early in the mornings when everyone’s getting ready for work or school—then producing this quantity of hot water in a limited period could draw a significant amount of power.

 We aren’t saying tankless hot water heaters are a bad idea, and they are very likely the way of the future.
 If you’re considering installing a new unit, consult your local plumber about whether tankless might be practical for your needs.